-- Web browsers: Latest version of Google Chrome, Firefox, Microsoft Edge, Microsoft Internet Explorer 11+ and Safari 8+.
+- Web browsers.
+Latest version of Google Chrome, Firefox, Microsoft Edge, Microsoft Internet Explorer 11 and later, and Safari 8 and later.
 Note that Safari in private browser mode is not supported.

-- Virtual machine configurations: All Linux virtual machine images natively available in Google Cloud Platform.
+- Virtual machine configurations.
+All Linux VM images that are natively available in Google Cloud Platform (GCP).

-New virtual machine instances not immediately available: New instances take some time to boot up before SSH can be established.
-If you fail to connect to a new instance, retry after a few minutes.
+New VM instances aren't immediately available.
+New instances take some time to boot up before SSH can be established.
+If you can't connect to a new instance, retry after a few minutes.

-Intermittent disconnects: At this time, we do not offer a specific SLA for connection lifetimes.
+Intermittent disconnects.
+At this time, we don't offer a specific SLA for connection lifetimes.
 Use terminal multiplexers like tmux or screen if you plan to keep the terminal window open for an extended period of time.

-Connecting to instances that do not have an external IP address: If your Compute Engine instance only has an internal IP address, use one of the following options to connect:
+Connecting to instances that don't have an external IP address.
+If your Compute Engine instance only has an internal IP address, use one of the following options to connect:

-SSH from the Browser with configured Cloud Identity-Aware Proxy TCP forwarding.
-If an instance, with no external IP, is configured to allow TCP tunneling through Cloud IAP, you can also connect to the instance using the SSH from the Browser.
+SSH from the browser with configured Cloud Identity-Aware Proxy TCP forwarding.
+If an instance with no external IP is configured to allow TCP tunneling through Cloud IAP, you can also connect to the instance using SSH from the browser.

 ssh -A [INTERNAL_IP]

 INTERNAL_IP] is the internal IP address of the target instance.
-You must run this command within approximately two minutes after connecting to the bastion instance in order to use the temporary key generated in the first step.
+You must run this command within approximately two minutes after connecting to the bastion instance before you can use the temporary key generated in the first step.

-Ctrl+W closes the window: Ctrl+W, Ctrl+F4, Ctrl+Tab, and other key combinations that work as browser keyboard shortcuts are not passed by the SSH client to the target system.
-To send these or other shortcuts, click the keyboard icon in the top right of the window.
+Ctrl+Tab, and other key combinations that work as browser keyboard shortcuts are not passed by the SSH client to the target system.
+To send these or other shortcuts, click the keyboard icon in the upper right of the window.
 If you use the Google Chrome browser, you can install the "SSH for Google Cloud Platform" extension.
-The extension improves the console experience for SSH from the Browser and Google Cloud Shell by giving you direct access to keyboard shortcuts normally reserved by the browser, such as CTRL-W.
+The extension improves the console experience for SSH from the Browser and Cloud Shell by giving you direct access to keyboard shortcuts normally reserved by the browser, such as

-Handling "Unable to connect on port 22" error message
+Handling the "Unable to connect on port 22" error message

 You may see this error under the following conditions: